Sanity is overrated.

 “Why.”
 The word came out flat.
 It wasn’t a question.
 It was a demand for explanation, for apology.

-Evelyn’s eyes flicked upwards to meet mine.
-The anger was melting from them - she almost looked sorry.
-“You don’t understand, Agatha.
-You don’t understand what I’ve been through, what Fallon’s been through."
+Evelyn’s eyes flicked upwards to meet mine, and for once, the anger was gone from her expression.
+She almost looked sorry.
+“You don’t understand, Agatha," she said calmly, evenly, with the same untouchable dignity I always associated with her.
+"You don’t understand what I’ve been through, what Fallon’s been through."

 “And there’s nothing I can do to change your mind?”
 Might as well try.

 “Okay then.”
-And with that, I clambered off my bed and started packing up my books.
-I hurled my bag over my shoulder, movements clumsy and hasty.
-I didn’t know where I was going, I just knew that I needed out.
-The room was so thick with guilt, we were all practically swimming in it.
-“Well, in that case, I’m leaving.”
+With that, I clambered off my bed and started shoving books into my backpack, which I then hastily hurled over my shoulder.
+My movements were clumsy and quick, my hands trembling.
+I didn’t know where I was going, I just knew that I needed out, that I needed to remove myself from wherever Evelyn Stanford was present.
+This dorm was so thick with guilt and negativity, we were practically swimming in it.
+“I have to go."